-But, in my opinion, to be a leader and to be a Father are in a sense two different activities.
+But, in my opinion, being a leader and being a Father are in a sense two different activities.
 Because in the sense of family, attention is the main point and being the Father, you have the responsibility of trying to give everyone the right amount of attention that they deserve and need.

 Being direct and honest, this is somewhat of a painful subject for myself as I feel and understand that I could be a better Father than I am mainly due that my time is very limited for my children and family - but my family understands this fact very clearly and accepts it based on my position as the Mayor of Kyiv.
 This is why every time I get the chance, I try to spend as much time as I can with my children.
 This time is incredibly special not only for them but more so for myself as their Father.
 We make it a point to arrange activities that we all can participate in such as skydiving, kitesurfing, scuba diving, etc. We always choose activities that we can do together and that can bring all of us some unique emotions as long as we do it together.
 This is what makes it even more special when these emotions are shared as a family.
 My goal is to spend as much time with them and make it more meaningful and fun while I try and discover the world with my children – being in the moment and sharing experiences together is what’s most important for me and them.

-Kitesurfing with his family in Egypt Photo Credit: Vitali Klitschko
+Kitesurfing with his family in Egypt Photo: Vitali Klitschko

 DAD.CEO: What traditions have you continued from your childhood to your children?

-VK: Like all families, we have the tradition of spending important holidays together such a birthdays, New Years, victories, etc. But we enjoy adding a new twist to them to make them more special, unique and personal.
-For example, every New Year, 1 hour before we ring in the New Year and say goodbye to the old one, we all sit together and write our wishes without explaining it to no one.
+Vitali Klitschko: Like all families, we have the tradition of spending important holidays together such as birthdays, New Years', victories, etc. But we enjoy adding a new twist to them to make them more special, unique, and personal.
+For example, every New Year, 1 hour before we ring in the New Year and say goodbye to the old one, we all sit together and write our wishes without explaining them to no one.
 BUT!
 Right after the stroke of midnight, when the New Year is official, each person has to explain their wishes from the previous year and what was realized or not.
 It makes for some very interesting conversations, laughter, and most importantly the realization that time goes by faster than we want to accept and that we must do with all our power to ensure every minute will not go unwasted and to work on realizing our dreams and not simply wish for it!